 - Try a relaxing massage.

 - desensitization involves using pre-recorded loud noises played at progressively higher volumes over a few weeks while your dog is relaxed or eating.
-The Frightful Noises CD by Dr. Cam Day has been developed for this purpose.
+The Frightful Noises audio can be used for this purpose.
 If your dog reacts, you need to take it back a step to a much lower volume and increase more gradually.

 If your dog is anxious, destructive or in danger of harm during storms or fireworks, please seek advice from a Veterinary behaviorist who can help you with medications and some training.
 Often the fear worsens over time, so it is certainly important to implement some strategies early on to avoid the fear turning into a full-blown phobia.